Building good roots

 Growing Trees with In-Ground Root Control Bags

 Kuenzi Turf & Nursery’s innovative in-ground root control bags began with a problem and an idea for its solution.
 We faced the challenge of growing robust root systems for increasing popular Oaks.
-Oaks have steadily gained popularity in the landscape but can be challenging to grow.
+Oaks have steadily gained popularity with people buying trees.
+In the landscape they can be challenging to grow.
 We needed a way to prevent root damage when digging.

 Harvesting with traditional bare root methods or using balled and burlap significantly reduces a healthy tree’s root mass.
 This can send it into transplant shock and make it susceptible to pathogens right from the start.

-Our most recent success story has been with hard to grow Oak.
+Our most recent success story has been with hard to grow Oaks.
 Oaks are in high demand in the trade, but can be challenging to establish good quality roots.
 They responded well to our in-ground grow bag method, growing a bare root tree with a well balanced head, a strong root system, creating a swelled root tip that allows for a great energy release (new growth) upon planting.
 The root mass produced by the in-ground fabric bag will far out produce any other bare root Oak liner.
-We now ship all our Oaks in our 10” fabric bag to protect the root system.
-Customers can remove grow bags upon arrival for repotting or to sell soil-less.
+When our customers buy trees from us, we now ship all our Oaks in our 10” fabric bag to protect the root system.
+Customers can remove grow bags upon arrival for repotting or plant directly in their fields.

 - Ability to dig year round (Shade trees, not liners)